cortexlabs/cortex/docs/deployments/batchapi/endpoints.md

         ],
         "batch_size": int, # the number of items in the items_list that should be in a batch }
-    "config": {            # fields custom for this specific job (will override values specified in your api configuration) "string": <any>
+    "config": {            # custom fields for this specific job (will override values in `config` specified in your api configuration)
+        "string": <any>
     }
 }